seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 Of course, they too consume food to maintain their bodies, but their true 'pasture' is the *arahattaphalasamādhi*.
 As soon as they get an opportunity, they take to this pasture.
 Once they are well within this pasture, neither gods nor *Brahmas* nor *Māra* can find them.
 That is why the path taken by the *arahants* in the *phalasamādhi* cannot be traced, like the track of birds in the sky.

 We have yet to discuss the subject of *sa-upādisesa* and *anupādisesa Nibbānadhātu*.
 But even at this point some clarity of understanding might emerge.
 When the *arahant* passes away, at the last moment of his life span, he brings his mind to this *arahattaphalasamādhi*.
-Then not even *Mara* can trace him.
+Then not even *Māra* can trace him.
 There is no possibility of a rebirth and that is the end of all.
 It is this 'extinction' that is referred to here.

 This extinction is not something one gets in a world beyond.
 It is a realization here and now, in this world.
 And the *arahant*, by way of blissful dwelling here and now, enjoys in his every day life the supreme bliss of Nibbāna that he had won through the incomparable deliverances of the mind.